 Distance: 24km /15 miles

-Type: Off road mountain bike circuit
+Type: mountain bike circuit

-The next 4.3km follows the Allt Gleanne nam Meann into the atmospheric upper reaches of the valley – keep spinning up the 2.8km climb to a high point (cairn) and spectacular views of the surrounding mountains.
-The following 5.5km descent is easily worth the admission price of all the climbing with steep ramps (max 26%!), sweeping bends and blistering speed down to the Finglas Water ford – enjoy.
+The next 4.3km follows the Allt Gleanne nam Meann into the wild and atmospheric upper reaches of the valley – keep spinning up the 2.8km climb to a high point (cairn) and spectacular views of the surrounding mountains.
+The following 5.5km descent is easily worth the admission price of all the climbing, with steep ramps (max 26%!), sweeping bends and blistering speed down to the Finglas Water ford – enjoy.
 The next 2.4km section follows the undulating 4×4 track along Glen Finglas to the fork (B) – turn right and head back into Brig o’ Turk for well-earned refreshments.

 Callander, Aberfoyle and Loch Katrine Pier are well served with cafes, restaurants, accommodation and supermarkets, while Brig o’ Turk has a pub and tea room (both of which have limited opening hours out of season).
 Cycle racks are also available.

 Details are current as of October 2015.
 Whilst the Loch Lomond & The Trossachs National Park Authority and its project partners have made every effort to ensure the accuracy of the route card information, Loch Lomond & The Trossachs National Park Authority and its project partners cannot be held responsible in any way for any changes that may take place to the routes, nor for any errors in the route cards, nor for any accidents, injuries or damage sustained whilst following the routes.
 Cycling is a risk sport and all persons using the cycle routes do so at their own risk, acknowledging and accepting the risk of accident, injury or damage.